 “Lose some weight, go out there, and pitch.”

 Rice is usually pretty calm and laidback, so this was definitely different to see from him.
-Tom Caron at one point in the clip states “You’re fired up” after Rice struggles to speak.
-No doubt, a NESN moment that will live forever.
+Tom Caron at one point in the clip states “You’re fired up” as Rice struggles to speak.
+No doubt, an excellent moment in NESN history that will live forever.
 And Rice is right, maybe Sabathia’s leg would be better to field a bunted ball if he was in better shape.
 Just saying.

 So where does Nunez fit into this whole war of words?
 Sabathia suggested that Nunez apologized, which Nunez confirmed.

 “I say, ‘I’m sorry but I have to do it.’
 That’s my game. … If I have to do it twice, I have to do it.
 It’s my game.
 It’s my job.
 It’s my team.
 And if I have to bunt four times in a row, I’ll do it.
 I don’t care if he’s mad or not.
 You know?
-That’s what it is.”
+That’s what it is,” said Nunez.

-It’s no joke that Sabathia’s been battling a bad knee, spending a stint on the 10-day DL in August because of it.
+It’s no joke that Sabathia’s been battling a bad knee, spending a stint on the 10-day disabled list in August because of it.
 Nunez and the Red Sox had the right idea by bunting.
-They wanted to take advantage of a disadvantage Sabathia had, which was his knee, and it’s probably why he made a terrible throw to first base.
-It didn’t produce any runs or a win, but it made sense.
-It’s just baseball.
+They wanted to take advantage of Sabathia’s disadvantage, and it’s why he made a terrible throw to first base.
+So even though the leadoff baserunner didn’t produce any runs for the Red Sox, it made sense.
+An obvious baseball play.